 This does mean that incoming emails from other email services are unencrypted before they arrive in your ProtonMail inbox, and it also means outgoing emails to other email services by default are sent unencrypted.
-You can manually setup encryption to other recipients by giving someone your public key and adding their public key to your ProtonMail address book.
+You can manually setup encryption to other recipients by giving someone your public-key and adding their public-key to your ProtonMail address book.
 After having completed that hideous process, you can send end-to-end encrypted messages to recipients on other email services.

 The manual key management process described above is the default trust model which PGP relies on when you use any other email service or email client.
 It’s the method you can use with Mailbox.org’s webmail and with any standard PGP capable email client.

-When you’ve enabled Guard you can manually import your contact’s public keys and start sending them encrypted messages from Mailbox.org’s webmail.
-You can then also use the same PGP key pair you use with Guard in your preferred email clients and apps.
+When you’ve enabled Guard you can manually import your contact’s public-keys and start sending them encrypted messages from Mailbox.org’s webmail.
+You can then also use the same PGP-key pair you use with Guard in your preferred email clients and apps.

 The most expensive plan at ProtonMail (the second price example provided above) also includes their ProtonVPN service.
-This can be useful if you need to access the internet via untrusted network such as a café or at an airport.
+This can be useful if you need to access the internet via an untrusted network such as a café or at an airport.

 Every plan with Mailbox.org includes a full suite of productivity tools including an office suite (word processing, spreadsheets, and presentations) in addition to some private hosted storage space, notes and task tracking, a calendar, and even XMPP (“Jabber”) chat services.
 These things make Mailbox.org more useful if you want to replace the services of another online giant like Apple, Google, Microsoft, or Yahoo.

-Both Mailbox.org and ProtonMail can optionally encrypt messages to non-PGP recipients and send them a link to a temporary mailbox on the web were they can decrypt the message.
+Both Mailbox.org and ProtonMail can optionally encrypt messages to non-PGP recipients and send them a link to a temporary mailbox on the web where they can decrypt the message.
 This requires you to have another, presumably secure, way of delivering the decryption password for those messages.

-I can’t really see any use case where this would be useful, however.
+I can’t see any use case where this would be useful, however.
 If you already have another secure communications channel that you trust enough to send them a decryption password; why would you ever want to send them an email with a link to an encrypted message?

 You’re ultimately paying for pretty much the same email service whether you pick Mailbox.org or ProtonMail.
 Whichever service you chose, you’ll need to learn how PGP works as neither services can magically make this complicated technology easy to use.

-I personally value open standards and data portability, and for this reason alone I’d choose Mailbox.org over ProtonMail as the latter has sacrificed interoperability in some areas for design and a modest improvement in convenience.
+I value open standards and data portability, and for this reason alone I’d choose Mailbox.org over ProtonMail as the latter has sacrificed interoperability in some areas for design and a modest improvement in convenience.

 ProtonMail may be the better choice if you intend to only use their app and webmail as I find their user interfaces are better designed than Mailbox.org’s but you’re also a hefty premium to get locked into one vendor’s products.
-You’ll definitely get more for your money with Mailbox.org than you do with ProtonMail.
+You’ll get more for your money with Mailbox.org than you do with ProtonMail.